c3d/xl/README.md

 * [ELFE](http://github.com/c3d/elfe), formerly ELIOT (Extensible
-  Language for the Internet of things) was an experiment on how to write distributed software that looks like a single program, for exampel to control swarms of devices in the context of the Internet of Things.
+  Language for the Internet of things) was an experiment on how to write distributed software that looks like a single program, for example to control swarms of devices in the context of the Internet of Things.
 An example of a simple ELFE program would be:

   ```xl